 Tip: See also the OpenAIRE FAQ for general information on Open Science and European Commission funded research.

-Once the record has been published, you can no longer change the files in the record, nonetheless, there are several options:
+Once the record has been published you can no longer change its files.
+Nonetheless, there are several options:

 All file update requests need to be submitted through our contact form.

-Zenodo is a strong supporter of open data in all its forms (meaning data that anyone is free to use, reuse, and redistribute) and takes an incentives approach to encourage depositing under an open license.
+Zenodo is a strong supporter of open data in all its forms (meaning data that anyone is free to use, reuse, and redistribute) and takes an incentive approach to encourage depositing under an open license.
 We therefore only display Open Access uploads on the front-page.
-Your Closed Access upload is still discoverable through search queries, its DOI, and any communities where it is included.
+Closed access uploads are still discoverable through search queries, its DOI, and any communities where it is included.